This is a joint call for both the Research Track and the Applied Data Science Track.

 In the Research Track, we invite submissions of research papers from all areas in machine learning, knowledge discovery and data mining.
 Following the tradition of ECML PKDD, we are looking for high-quality papers in terms of novelty, technical quality, potential impact, and clarity of presentation.
 Papers should demonstrate that they provide a significant contribution to the field (e.g, improve the state-of-the-art or provide a new theoretical insight).

 In the Applied Data Science Track, we invite papers that present novel applications of machine learning, data mining and knowledge discovery to solve real world use cases, thereby bridging the gap between practice and current theory.
 Papers should clearly explain the real world challenge that is being addressed (including any peculiarities of the data, like size of the data set, noise levels, sampling rates, etc), the methodology that is being used, and the conclusions that are drawn for the use case.
-That is, papers with applications on UCI datasets without any new problem setting are not in the scope of this track.
+Please check the FAQ on the website for examples of interesting and less interesting papers for this track.

 KEY DATES AND DEADLINES: